 Many bridges and causeways around Miami are not as secure as they may seem.
 Pedestrian bridges are designed as a safe way for pedestrians to get around without having to cross streets with heavy traffic.
 With the water and wetlands around Miami, causeways are a simple way to raise roads and avoid flooding or wet foundations for streets.
 However, if these bridges or causeways collapse, they could cause serious injuries to the pedestrians and cars in the area.
-If you or a loved was injured in a bridge collapse in South Florida, call Miami bridge collapse lawyer Prosper Shaked at The Law Offices of Prosper Shaked today at (305) 694-2676.
+If you or a loved was injured in a bridge collapse in South Florida, call Miami bridge collapse lawyer Prosper Shaked at Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.

 Dangers of Bridge Collapses in Miami